The Sahara Desert to ancient Meknes Morocco

 I quickly change to long pants and wash my face, and find my stuff in the dark.

 I’ve hardly slept, and this camp has no breakfast.
 We have to be on camels for 2 hours so he tells.

 As the sun rises, you can see how remote this campsite is.

 We say goodbye to the staff.
 I don’t tip here.
-Personally this camp needs a major overhaul and I am being polite. there is broken glass, no toilets and it was a hard night.
+Personally, this camp needs a major overhaul and I am being polite. there is broken glass, no toilets and it was a hard night.

 He is young and he has touched my heart and I kept thinking “that could be my son”.

 So back on the camels, we go.

 And as we do the sun peeks over the sand dunes and starts the hot sand to glow orange.

 I love the fresh morning ripples of the sand.